Jump to the content

 Myanmar: Help for children after the earthquake

-On March 28, Myanmar was shaken by two strong earthquakes of 7.7 and 6.4.
-More than 5,300 people were killed, up to 11,400 were injured.
-The actual numbers are likely to be higher.
-With our local partner organizations on site, Terre des Hommes provides vital support after the catastrophe - especially in rural areas, where emergency aid is free of the control of the military junta.
+On March 28, Myanmar was struck by two powerful earthquakes measuring 7.7 and 6.4 on the Richter scale.
+More than 5,300 people lost their lives, and up to 11,400 were injured.
+The actual figures are likely higher.
+Together with our partner organizations on the ground, Terre des Hommes vital support in the aftermath of the disaster – particularly in rural areas where emergency aid can be delivered free from the control of the military junta.

-Terre des Hommes does not work with the military government in Myanmar , but is committed to internal and refugee children and families: Especially in rural areas, which have often been resistance groups with the provisional administration of the resistance - allied with the democratic exile government, our partner organizations can provide direct and urgently needed help.
+Terre des Hommes does not work with the military government in Myanmar , but instead advocates for internally displaced persons and refugee children and families: particularly in rural areas, which have often been under the provisional administration of the resistance groups – allied with the democratic government-in-exile – for years, our partner organizations can provide direct and urgently needed assistance without hindrance.

 Help with a donation

-Your donation helps to provide children and families in Myanmar with the most necessary:
+Your donation helps provide children and families in Myanmar with the essentials:

-Above all, the people in the affected areas need:
+The people in the affected areas now need above all:

-• Headmaking: Thousands of houses were destroyed, which means that families remain without safe accommodation.
-Temporary accommodations, tents and safe living options are urgently needed.
-It is important to protect children in these preliminary and often overcrowded living opportunities.
+• Shelter: Thousands of homes have been destroyed, leaving families without safe housing.
+Temporary shelters, tents, and safe living spaces are urgently needed.
+It is crucial to protect children in these temporary and often overcrowded accommodations.

-• Food and clean water: Many survivors have no reliable access to food and clean drinking water, which increases the risk of dehydration and malnutrition.
-This is a great danger for infants and malnourished children.
+• Food and clean water: Many survivors lack reliable access to food and clean drinking water, increasing the risk of dehydration and malnutrition.
+This poses a particular danger to infants and malnourished children.

-• Medical help: injured people urgently need medical care.
+• Medical assistance: Injured people still urgently need medical care.

 • Clothing and basic supplies: Many families have lost everything and need clothing, blankets, hygiene kits and kitchen utensils.

-• Trauma and psychological support: survivors, especially children, need emotional and mental support to deal with the trauma of the disaster.
+• Trauma assistance / Psychological support: Survivors, especially children, need emotional and psychological support to cope with the trauma of the disaster.

 The situation in rural areas

-Our partner organizations report: In particular, the supply of clean drinking water has been severely affected in rural areas since then.
-The quake has now further under pressure.
-Therefore, in addition to the medical care of the injured, the drinking water supply is priority.
+Our partner organizations report: The supply of clean drinking water, especially in rural areas, has been severely disrupted since the earthquake.
+The quake has now put further strain on the water infrastructure.
+Therefore, in addition to providing medical care for the injured, ensuring the supply of drinking water is an immediate priority.

-»The survivors need food, clean water, medical care and accommodations.
-The children in particular need access to adequate nutrition, safe shelter and medication to prevent malnutrition and illnesses. "
+"The survivors need food, clean water, medical care and shelter.
+Above all, the children need access to adequate nutrition, safe shelter and medicine to prevent malnutrition and disease."

-Our partner organizations in emergency aid on site
+Our partner organizations providing emergency relief on the ground

-"Himm" provides help for self -help, which is particularly beneficial for children and adolescents: young people are trained, for example, in the basics of dream asshilves and emergency aid, as well as in small animal husbandry and vegetable breeding.
-Himm has been Terre of the Hommes partner since 2016.
+HIMM provides aid for self-help, primarily benefiting children and young people: They receive training in the basics of trauma and emergency care, as well as in small animal husbandry and vegetable cultivation.
+HIMM has been Terre des Hommes partner since 2016.